We are currently trialling Click & Collect in across the UK with more coming soon. Find out below which stores are

 Protecting your hands from splinters and thorns, gardening gloves are essential throughout the seasons.
-Fabric gloves are the most affordable option, and can be found with reinforced finger and palm pads for extra durability.
+Fabric gloves are the most affordable option and can be found with reinforced finger and palm pads for extra durability.
 However, these can easily get wet and are best used for quick jobs during the summer.
-Coated gloves provide a robust, waterproof option that will see you through most of the year, whilst heavy-duty pigskin and leather gloves will protect you from even the sharpest of thorn bushes.
+Coated gloves provide a robust, waterproof option that will see you through most of the year, whereas heavy-duty pigskin and leather gloves will protect you from even the sharpest of thorn bushes.

 Handheld and lightweight, a trowel is a versatile tool that is used for digging out small weed patches and planting herbs and flowers.
 Stainless steel shovels are the most durable and will provide you with years of use.
 Aim for a trowel that has a pointed shovel rather than a square edge.
 This makes it much easier to dig precise holes and helps cut through any tough areas, such as soil that’s heavy with clay or rocks.